-As I watched Hugo, the first 3-D film from Martin Scorsese (and the first film that we can call 'a Martin Scorsese children's movie), I could not help think that more than any other film, Hugo is a love letter from one genius (Scorsese) to another (French film pioneer Georges Méliès).
-All the great passions of Scorsese's life (film itself, the wonder and magic that can be derived from the film-viewing experience, and the importance of preserving cinema history) are all there.
-Anchored with some truly brilliant production work and some wonderful acting (for the most part) Hugo is an absolute delight from beginning to (very long) end, and despite one or two missteps (more on that later), the film is simply a joy.
+As I watched Hugo, the first 3-D/children's film from Martin Scorsese, I could not help think that Hugo is a love letter from one genius to another, in this case from Scorsese to French film pioneer Georges Méliès.
+All of Scorsese's great passions are there: film itself, the wonder and magic of cinema and the importance of preserving cinema history.
+Anchored with some truly brilliant production work and some wonderful acting, Hugo is an absolute delight from beginning to end, and despite one or two missteps the film is simply a joy.

 Hugo Cabret (Asa Butterfield) lives within a giant Parisian train station, keeping the clocks running.
 He's an orphan, after his father (Jude Law) dies in a museum fire.
-Before his death, Hugo's dad, a clockmaker/repairer, brings a discarded automaton (a precursor to the animatronic figures used on Disneyland/Disney World rides) to repair.
+Before his death Hugo's clock-maker/repairer father brings a discarded automaton to repair, a precursor to the animatronic figures used on Disneyland/Disney World rides.
 After his father's death, Hugo continues the work, albeit with an important part missing: the heart-shaped key.

-As it goes, Hugo spends his life in the station, avoiding the Station Inspector (Sasha Baron Cohen, another one of those vaunted 'comedic geniuses' I keep hearing so much about) and admiring the toy stand of a lonely shopkeep.
-One day, the shopkeep catches his, seizes Hugo's notebook, and says he will burn it.
-This notebook is highly valuable to Hugo (though we can guess we don't know until a bit later).
-Hugo follows the shopkeep to his home, and there see a young girl.
+As it goes, Hugo spends his life in the station, avoiding the Station Inspector (Sasha Baron Cohen) and admiring the toy stand of a lonely shopkeeper.
+One day, the shopkeeper catches his, seizes Hugo's notebook, and says he will burn it.
+This notebook is highly valuable to Hugo, and he follows the shopkeeper to his home, and there see a young girl.
 This girl, Isabelle (Chole Grace Moretz) agrees to save Hugo's notebook.

-I say this because our two main juvenile characters enjoy (Isabelle with books, Hugo with film) see the joy that comes from either imagining things in their minds or being swept into the world of early cinema (where we could fear that Harold Lloyd would fall from the clock or a scene of a train coming our way would have us think the train was about to crash).
+I say this because our two main juvenile characters see the joy that comes from either imagining things in their minds or being swept into the world of early cinema.

-Curiously (or perhaps, more accurately deliberately), Scorsese echoes famous scenes from film in Hugo.
-Twice we see that Hugo is in danger of being run over by a train, echoing when the first film of a train coming to a station so terrified unaware audiences.
+Curiously or perhaps, deliberately, Scorsese echoes famous scenes from film in Hugo.
+Twice we see that Hugo is in danger of being run over by a train, echoing when the first film of a train coming to a station terrified unaware audiences.
 As Hugo races to escape the Station Inspector, he's forced to hide out in front of a clock while holding on for dear life.
 If you look real closely, you not only get 'cameos' from famed jazz musician Django Reinhart playing at the station, but we also get quick sightings of James Joyce and Salvador Dalí.

 For me, curiously, the most magical moments in Hugo on the technical level relate to the most simple effect: the fall of snow upon a wintry Paris.
 If there was ever an element that put you inside the movie, that made you feel part of the story, it is this simple effect.
 I credit it to Scorsese's constant need to use all the technology to serve the story rather than to show off what can be done.

-Minus those missteps, Hugo is pure enchantment, a film that is served by being in 3-D, a movie that speaks to the importance of film preservation (and the magic within film itself), and the wonders of the human imagination.
-Hugo would be a film that I would show my children if they were to ever understand not just the beauty of those early films from Méliès but on how the mind can create far better things than machines (although there is nothing wrong with using machines to create dreams).
+Minus those missteps, Hugo is pure enchantment, a film that is served by being in 3-D, a movie that speaks to the importance of film preservation and the magic within film itself, to the wonders of the human imagination.
+Hugo would be a film that I would show my children if they were to ever understand not just the beauty of those early films from Méliès but on how the mind can create beautiful things.

 Your young men will see visions, your old men will dream dreams...(Acts 2:17)